tobealive/docs/docs/getting-started/hello-world.md

 ```

 Save this snippet into a file named **hello.v** and run `v run hello.v`.
+Or run an example right here using the Run button in the top right corner.

 Congratulations – you just wrote and executed your first V program!

 You can compile a program without execution with `v hello.v`.
 It will produce an executable named `hello`.
 You can then run it with `./hello`.

 See `v help` for all supported commands.